A practical guide for professionals ready to make the case for coach training, and the leaders who want to invest in it.

 Coaching can also be instrumental in building trust and psychological safety in the workplace.
 It provides a supportive and confidential space for individuals to explore their thoughts, emotions, and challenges.

 Trust is the foundation of any personal, social, or professional relationship.
 It’s the binding factor that builds connections among humans and creates a network of communities.
 When it comes to the workplace, trust is what makes employees feel that it’s safe to take riskier paths, make suggestions, and express themselves freely.
-It enforces an environment where they feel that they can willingly collaborate and communicate.
+It enforces an environment where they feel that they are empowered to collaborate and communicate.

 As found in a study by the Harvard Business Review, people who worked in companies where trust is valued reported 76 percent more engagement, 50 percent higher productivity, and 40 percent less burnout than those working in companies with low trust.